-Inactive certification status is for the certified professional who is currently not working in their field, yet plans to someday return to the field.
-Not having earned enough continuing education hours or an employer not requiring IBC-certification are inadequate reasons to be granted inactive status.
+Inactive certification status is for the certified criminal justice professional who is currently not working in the criminal justice or substance abuse field, yet plans to someday return to it.
+Not having earned enough continuing education hours or an employer not requiring IBC certification are inadequate reasons to be granted inactive status.